juanmrm/ngs/1-getting-started/notes.md

 - Tab key and Tab + Tab key to see all available methods, keywords...
 - _ variable stores the latest value we've printed

+Start a live session with "node".

+To see all options use "node -h | less": see env variables that we can pass, debug options etc...

 ## require keyword

 Use to manage the dependencies.
 Use it to require a library (built-in module or third-party)